-Sally Schwager is Director of the Center for Teaching and Learning, an academic center at CEU that promotes scholarship, innovation, and excellence in teaching.
-Her teaching and research at the Center for Teaching and Learning (CTL) focus on collaborative models of interactive teaching and learning, with particular attention to domain-specific learning and the contexts of various disciplines and interdisciplinary fields of study.
+Sally Schwager is Founding Director of the Center for Teaching and Learning, an academic center at CEU that promotes scholarship, innovation, and excellence in teaching.
+Her teaching and research at the Center for Teaching and Learning (CTL) focused on collaborative models of interactive teaching and learning, with particular attention to domain-specific learning and the contexts of various disciplines and interdisciplinary fields of study.

 Before coming to CEU in 2011, Sally Schwager was on the faculty of the Harvard Graduate School of Education where she taught courses on the history of higher education, women's educational history, the teaching of history and political science, and learning and teaching in higher education.
 She also served, most recently, as faculty director of the master’s program in Learning and Teaching, and previously taught the doctoral pro-seminar in Learning and Teaching.
 Schwager also served as director of the HGSE Women’s History Institute, a program funded by the National Endowment for the Humanities.